Mega Man Battle Network

 is a tactical role-playing video game series created by Masahiro Yasuma and developed and published by Capcom as a spin-off of the Mega Man series.
-Released in 2001 for the Game Boy Advance, it takes place in an alternate continuity of Mega Man where computers and networking technology was the main focus on scientific advancement, rather than robotics.
-There are a total of six mainline games, alongside several spin-offs.
+First released in 2001 for the Game Boy Advance (GBA) handheld game console, the series takes place in an alternate Mega Man continuity where computers and networking technology became the main focus of scientific advancement, rather than robotics.
+There are a total of six mainline games (four of which have two different versions), alongside several spin-offs.

-Created amidst the success of Nintendo's and Game Freak's Pokémon series, alongside the rise of collectable card games, Mega Man Battle Network has players control MegaMan.EXE, a NetNavi operated by Lan Hikari as they attempt to stop the schemes of a net-crime organization called WWW (called "World Three"), headed by the universe's interpretation of Dr. Wily.
+Created amidst the success of Nintendo and Game Freak's Pokémon series, alongside the rise of collectible card games, Mega Man Battle Network has players control MegaMan.EXE, a NetNavi operated by Lan Hikari as they attempt to stop the schemes of a net-crime organization called WWW (called "World Three"), headed by the universe's interpretation of Dr. Wily.
 Players battle enemies on a 6x3 grid, selecting "Battle Chips" which allow for more powerful attacks.

-The series has been met with positive reviews from critics, although later games, particularly 5 and 6, have been criticized for a perceived lack of innovation; the series was followed-up by a sequel series titled Mega Man Star Force, which is set 200 years after Battle Network and focuses on radio waves.
-A compilation of all six mainline entries, Mega Man Battle Network Legacy Collection, was released in April 2023 for PlayStation 4, Nintendo Switch and PC.
+The series has been met with positive reviews from critics, although later games, particularly Mega Man Battle Network 5 and Mega Man Battle Network 6, have been criticized for a perceived lack of innovation; the series was followed-up by a sequel series titled Mega Man Star Force, which is set 200 years after Battle Network and focuses on radio waves.
+A compilation of all six mainline entries, Mega Man Battle Network Legacy Collection, was released in April 2023 for Nintendo Switch, PlayStation 4, and Windows.

 Plot

-Mega Man Battle Network is set in an ambiguous year in the 21st century ("20XX AD") in an alternate reality to the original Mega Man series.
+Mega Man Battle Network is set in an ambiguous year in the 21st century ("20XX AD") in an alternate reality from the original Mega Man series.
 Within the world of Battle Network, the Net has become humanity's primary means of communication, commerce, and even crime.
-Users are able to "jack in" to the Net and other computerized devices, and explore their various aspects using Digital people called "NetNavis (Network Navigators)" as if they were physical locations.
+Users are able to "jack in" to the Net and other computerized devices, and explore their various aspects using digital people called "NetNavis (Network Navigators)" as if they were physical locations.
 The Net and the inner workings of computers are displayed as a virtual world with which computer programs of all varieties, as personified in a humanoid form, can interact.
 Users often do so by accessing their NetNavis via a "PET (PErsonal information Terminal)" device.

 The plot of Mega Man Battle Network follows one such pair, Lan Hikari and his NetNavi MegaMan.EXE.
-Lan is a 11-year-old fifth grader in the town of ACDC.
+Lan is a eleven-year-old fifth-grader in the town of ACDC.
 His father, Dr. Yuichiro Hikari, is one of the world's top scientists and NetNavi researchers.
 Most of the series (barring spin-offs) involve Lan Hikari and MegaMan.EXE stopping an evil crime syndicate from taking over the world and the Net; "WWW" (said out loud as "World Three") in the first, third, and sixth games, Gospel in the second game, and Nebula in the fourth and fifth games.